When Warby Parker first announced it was going direct-to-consumer (D2C), the eyewear startup was laughed at by some in the industry.

 These photos killed two birds with one stone: the original poster got feedback to complete their purchase with Warby Parker and they also influenced their followers to use Warby Parker the next time they need eyeglasses.

-The takeaway: Find a creative way to share social proof about using your product.
+The takeaway: Find a creative way to share social proof about using your services.
 Nothing beats the authenticity of user-generated content.
-You can try using a branded hashtag campaign or offer a small incentive to get your users to post about your product.
+You can up participation by offering a small gift card incentive to get your users to post about your product and services.

 - Launch a creative campaign to increase your brand awareness.